mesosphere/kubernetes-base-addons/README.md

 ### Testing

 The test suite can be exercised locally by running
+    export GITHUB_USER_TOKEN=<PROVIDE-GITHUB-TOKEN>
     make test

 Pull Requests against this repo is tested by [Teamcity](https://teamcity.mesosphere.io/viewType.html?buildTypeId=kubeaddons_KubernetesBaseAddons) and [Dispatch](https://konvoy-staging.production.d2iq.cloud/dispatch/tekton/#/pipelineruns).

 [Dispatchfile](Dispatchfile) defines the config and exercises the test in the Makefile.

+#### Local Tests - Troubleshooting steps.

+If you encounter an error:

+> fatal: could not read Username for 'https://github.com':

+This can be resolved by running the following command.

+	git config url."git@github.com:".insteadOf "https://github.com/"

 ## Contributing